S4-NetQuest/react-scorm-provider/README.md

 # React SCORM Provider

-*WARNING: this project is still in active initial development and NOT for production use.
-I saw no adequate stand-alone SCORM React components so I decided to create one but it is not currently complete.
-It will work at the most basic level but it is currently untested and very simple.
-(Although using the get and set methods should cover nearly all uses - you just have to provide your own implementations)*

----

 ### Overview

 React-scorm-provider (RSP) is a set of React Components that simplify the inclusion of the [SCORM API](https://scorm.com/scorm-explained/) into your React projects.
 It utilizes the great SCORM API wrapper from [pipwerks](https://github.com/pipwerks/scorm-api-wrapper).
 Use RSP to easily add SCORM capabilities to your learning modules, resources, games, or *any* web content you are creating with React.